tomaszklak/net-workshop/presentations/UdpTcp/README.md

 | **Applications**         | Ideal for applications requiring data integrity and reliability, such as web browsing, file transfers. | Suitable for real-time applications, gaming, streaming, where speed is crucial. |
 | **Examples**             | HTTP, FTP, SMTP, SSH.              | DNS, VoIP, online gaming.          |

+## Exercises 1

+* Run a xmass-scan and null-scan
+* On client1 run xmass-scan `nmap -sX -p 12345 192.168.57.21`
+* On server1 then open a port by `socat TCP4-LISTEN:12345,fork,reuseaddr EXEC:cat` and run the `nmap` command again
+* What happens ?
+Observe the packet on wireshark and explain
+* Repeat the exercise for null-scan by changing the flag to '-sN'.
+Explain.

 ## Flow control in TCP